KyeBuff/five-a-side/README.md

 This is a function that recursively calls itself until the difference between the two team's ratings satisfies a defined tolerance.

+Team rating balancing is attempted 10 times before gracefully falling back to balancing by team size, if generateTeams is unable to produce teams of equal ratings.

 The tolerance varies (from 0 - 3) depending on conditions using these stats from generateTeams:

 ```